lgbt-foundation/whitepaper/whitepaper.md

 #### Endemic LGBT Economy

-> **LGBT apps and services today already constitute an estimated $100M economy trading in virtual goods and services.**
+> **LGBT apps and services today already constitute an estimated USD 100M economy trading in virtual goods and services.**

 Today, the pink economy is most visible in endemic businesses such as gay bars, LGBT cruises, or dedicated fashion stores, and digital businesses are confined to a handful of digital LGBT apps and services such as Hornet, Grindr, MisterBnb, or Her.

-LGBT-related digital business alone constitutes a $100M market trading in virtual goods, advertising, and services.<sup>token-1</sup> These activities can be transformed from fiat<sup>token-3</sup> to cryptocurrencies, and launch partners such as Hornet have pledged to accept LGBT Token both for payment and as rewards to the 25 Million members it is serving.
+LGBT-related digital business alone constitutes a USD 100M market trading in virtual goods, advertising, and services.<sup>token-1</sup> These activities can be transformed from fiat<sup>token-3</sup> to cryptocurrencies, and launch partners such as Hornet have pledged to accept LGBT Token both for payment and as rewards to the 25 Million members it is serving.